coderefinery/presentations/talk.md

 - The steering group sees a stronger need for teaching and courses compared to the services.
-- Teaching activity should be the core mission.
+- .blue[Teaching activity should be the core mission.]
 - Increased focus on
   train-the-trainers, maybe even with a certification to motivate people.
 - Increase the reach and scale with material that can be consumed online.